2020 Creative Fellowship: Call for Proposals

 - proposal in body of email

-- 3-6 writing samples: documents with or without images, either as email attachments (PDF preferred) or links (Dropbox, GoogleDrive, etc.).
-Combined writing samples should not exceed 25 pages.
+- 3-6 work samples: sound recordings, videos, photographs, or documents with or without images, either as email attachments or links (Youtube, Dropbox, GoogleDrive, etc.).

 - description of experience (PDF) as email attachment